-Doctor, editor, educator
+Doctor, freelance writer and editor, educator

 I’m an experienced general practitioner, a fellow of the Royal College of General Practitioners (FRCGP).

 I am the Deputy Editor of the British Journal of General Practice and Editor-in-Chief of the Harm Reduction Journal.
 Both are respected academic journals with strong identities and I am enthusiastic about the importance of communicating science effectively and compassionately.

 I am the Director of Community Studies at Lancaster Medical School.
 I’ve been involved with the Medical School since its inception in 2006 and have had an important role in ensuring students receive a thorough grounding in primary care.